 Why Consider Treatment at Twelve Oaks Recovery Center

 The physical devastation of chronic alcohol abuse includes cardiomyopathy, cirrhosis of the liver, anemia, malnutrition, impaired immune system, pancreatitis, increased risk of certain cancers, stroke, and death.
 Individuals who develop alcohol use disorder are at an increased risk for also developing an anxiety disorder, a depressive disorder, or another mental health condition, and they are much more likely to attempt suicide.
 The continued abuse of alcohol significantly impairs a person’s ability to meet his or her responsibilities at home or at work, which can lead to family discord, destroyed relationships, and job loss.
 It is far from uncommon for individuals who have engaged in long-term alcohol abuse to experience unemployment, legal problems, financial struggles, and even homelessness.
-However, by partaking in effective treatment, such effects and risks can be avoided.
+However, by partaking in effective rehab treatment, such effects and risks can be avoided.

 Types of Treatment Offered at Twelve Oaks Recovery Center

-For over 30 years, we at Twelve Oaks Recovery Center have been dedicated to providing world class care to men and women who are in need of treatment for an addiction to drugs or alcohol, including an addiction to alcohol.
+Serving Florida for over 30 years, we at Twelve Oaks Recovery Center have been dedicated to providing world class care to men and women who are in need of rehab treatment for an addiction to drugs or alcohol, including an addiction to alcohol.
 We believe in providing highly individualized treatment that is catered to meet the unique needs of each one of our patients.
 We strive to provide treatment in an atmosphere of trust, honesty, and responsibility, wherein patients are the top priority and they can feel confident that they are receiving the most optimal quality of care possible as they work towards overcoming their alcohol abuse problem.

 In order to cater treatment to meet the specific needs of each patient, Twelve Oaks is pleased to offer three specialized treatment tracks that can be incorporated into a patient’s personalized treatment plan.
 These tracks include Proclaim, our Christian track, Aspire, our PTSD recovery track, and Resilience, our addiction-free chronic pain management track.
 A patient’s participation in these specialized tracks will be determined based on his or her individual needs and presenting concerns.